hannesdatta/thesis-guide/content/data/qualitychecks.md

 - Is the data accompanied by a readme or documentation?
 It's advisable to read it well.
 - Is there no documentation available?
 Create your own one, by starting with [this template](http://tilburgsciencehub.com/workflow/documenting-data/).
+- Is the filename informative of the content of the file?
+Does it contain extra information (e.g., a timestamp) which is not contained in the data itself?

 #### Validity

 - Check variable names and columns in the data; do you know what these variables really mean?
+Do columns seem complete?
 - How are variables operationalized/defined?
+Do numeric variables represent cumulative sums (e.g., total followers), or are they incremental (e.g., new followers on a given day?)

 *Example:* Chartmetric’s API lists a “listener-to-follower” ratio for about 1.1m playlists; it’s easy to assume they have actual data on the number of listeners, but, in fact, that metric is only approximated.
 A better name for the variable would have been estimated-listener-to-follower-ratio.